CiscoDevNet/terraform-provider-intersight/website/docs/d/ipmioverlan_policy.html.markdown

 * `description`:(string) Description of the policy.
 * `domain_group_moid`:(string) The DomainGroup ID for this managed object.
 * `enabled`:(bool) State of the IPMI Over LAN service on the endpoint.
 * `encryption_key`:(string) The encryption key to use for IPMI communication.
 It should have an even number of hexadecimal characters and not exceed 40 characters.
 Use “00” to disable encryption key use.
 This configuration is supported by all standalone rack servers.
 FI-attached rack servers with firmware at minimum of 4.2.3a support this configuration.
-FI-attached blade servers do not support an encryption key.
+FI-attached blade servers with firmware at minimum of 5.1.0.x support this configuration.
 IPMI commands using this key should append zeroes to the key to achieve a length of 40 characters.
 * `is_encryption_key_set`:(bool) Indicates whether the value of the 'encryptionKey' property has been set.
 * `mod_time`:(string) The time when this managed object was last modified.
 * `moid`:(string) The unique identifier of this Managed Object instance.